Filters & Display

 The table of transactions provides a list of the most frequent transactions based on the current page filters and display options.
 By default, the table is sorted by transactions per minute, with the most frequent transactions displayed first.
 The table may be filtered further based on global header and search condition filters.
 The Display Filter controls what displays in the table columns, such as:

-If you have transactions you frequently return to, you can mark up to 10 transactions as a key transaction by clicking the star in the corresponding row.
-Clicking the star ensures that these key transactions are always surfaced to the top of the list.
+If you have transactions you frequently return to, you can mark them as a key transaction for any of your teams by clicking the star in the corresponding row.
+Each team can mark up to 100 transactions as a key transaction.
+These key transactions are shared with all members of the team ensuring the most important information is surfaced to the top of the list.
 You can also mark a transaction as a key transaction in its corresponding summary view.